jorgeignaciogc/LevySupSim.jl/README.md

 # LevySupSim.jl
 This code is an implementation of the algorithm presented in the paper

-A Julia package for exact simulation of the supremum of a stable process.
-This is a simple algorithm that simulates approximately (geometrically quickly) the supremum of a Lévy process over a finite interval.
+A Julia package for the approximate geometrically convergent simulation of the supremum of a Lévy process over a finite interval.
 The output is the triplet of the state of the process, the approximate supremum, and the time at which the supremum is attained.